 Dorset County Council have also advised that they would consider low speeds through design to prioritise pedestrian safety.

-The creation of new internal roads should seek to introduce home zones, with shared spaces and strict speed limits.
+New development that involves the creation of new internal roads will be encouraged to introduce shared spaces and speed limits, utilising the principles of "Home Zones".